Tutorial: Get started creating in the Power BI service

 If you don't see the suggestions, turn on New Q&A experience.

-Some of the suggestions return a single value.
-For example, select maximum sale.
+Some suggestions return a single value.
+For example, select what is the average cog.

 Q&A searches for an answer and presents it in the form of a card visualization.

-Select the pin icon to show this visualization on the Financial sample for tutorial dashboard.
+Select Pin visual and pin this visualization to the Financial Sample dashboard.

-Pin the bar chart to the Financial Sample for tutorial dashboard, too.
+Pin the map to the Financial Sample dashboard, too.

-Place the cursor after by month in the Q&A box and type as line.
-Select line (Visualization Type).
+Place the cursor after by country in the Q&A box and type as bar.
+Power BI creates a bar chart with the results.

 Select Exit Q&A to return to your dashboard, where you see the new tiles you created.

-You see that even though you changed the chart to a line chart, the tile remained a bar chart because that's what it was when you pinned it.
+You see that even though you changed the map to a bar chart in Q&A, that tile remained a map because it was a map when you pinned it.

 Step 4: Reposition tiles